Kidou Senshi Gundam Seed: Rengou vs. Z.A.F.T.: Kidou Senshi Gundam Seed: Rengou vs. Z.A.F.T. Portable

-In March 2007, A port of the game was also released for the Sony PSP by Bandai Namco Games in Japan.
+In April 2007, A port of the game was also released for the Sony PSP by Bandai Namco Games in Japan.
 In addition to the extras available in the PlayStation 2 version of the game, the PSP version includes an all new Mission Mode with missions based on the plot of the anime.
 Aside from the new mode, the PSP version is an otherwise direct port of the PlayStation 2 version with all unlockables from PS2 version already unlocked in the PSP game without the need to play Arcade Mode several times.

 Game Modes

 Arcade Mode

 This mode provides the same basic gameplay as the original arcade, with the added bonus that players may configure various fight settings to customize the gameplay.
 The AI skill level, along with Damage dealt/received, round time, boost gauge, and other options for Arcade battles, may be adjusted in Game Options.
 Players may also choose to engage in cooperative gameplay with a friend in the Arcade multiplayer co-op mode.
 However, not all units in the game are playable in this mode.
+In August 2005, it was revealed that the restriction that characters could only pilot mobile suits which they had piloted in the anime was removed, allowing players to select any character and unit they wanted.